Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% description coverage for both parameters (cursor and per_page), clearly documenting pagination mechanics.
-The description adds no parameter-specific context, but the schema adequately compensates, meeting the baseline expectation.
+The input schema has 100% description coverage for both parameters, so the description adds no extra meaning.
+Baseline 3 is appropriate as the schema carries the load.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.